vijay8608/cmpe281-zenith/Simplicity XP Value.md

 Week 7 : **11/08/2017**
 Suggested some changes in UI and made changes accordingly.
 Everyone in the team is following same approach to develope UI.

+Week 8 : **11/16/2017**
+Integrated all the components and peroformed testing.
+With step by step approach everyone was able to implement their functionality in given time.